contributte/database/.docs/README.md

 ### Transaction

-Combine begin, commit and rollback to one method.
+Combines begin, commit and rollback to one method.

-On success it commits changes, if exceptions is thrown it rollbacks changes.
+On success it commits changes, if an exception is thrown it rolls back changes.

 ```php
 $t = new Transaction(new Connection(...));